 What is it Like to be Autistic?

-Georgia Lyon, shares her story about discovering and defining what it means to her to be autistic.
-Georgia has just completed her freshman year at college.
+Georgia Lyon shares her story about discovering and defining what it means to her to be autistic.
+She may have autism but she refuses to be defined by a label.
+She has grown, changed and overcame many challenges.
+Georgia has just completed her sophomore year at college.

 Attention Deficit Disorder